btcpayserver/nopcommerce/README.md

 ## Plugin Overview

-This plugin allows you to easily start accepting Bitcoin payments in your nopCommerce e-commerce store using BTCPay Server — a free, self-hosted and open-source payment gateway.
+This plugin allows you to easily start accepting Bitcoin payments in your nopCommerce e-commerce store using BTCPay Server — a free, self-hosted and open-source Bitcoin payment gateway.

 ## Features